chunhuizng/mllm-video-captioner/README.md

 # Pretrained Image-Text Models are Secretly Video Captioners

-This study adapts a pretrained image-text model, BLIP-2, to the task of video captioning.
+This **fully open-source reproducible** study adapts a pretrained image-text model, BLIP-2, to the task of video captioning.
 By using the visual and language understanding capabilities of BLIP-2, which is initially trained for image-text tasks, we show that the model also can effectively generate video captions without requiring architectural modifications or additional parameters.
 This approach enables high-quality caption generation by repurposing an existing image-text model for multi-frame video data.

 ## Installation